kelvinweijun/wan-2.2-animate-comfyui-kaggle/README.md

 - **comfyui-mixlab-nodes** — https://github.com/MixLabPro/comfyui-mixlab-nodes.git

 # Setup
+1. Download your preferred notebook from this repository.
-1. Download the models from the respective links as specified above.
+2. Download the models from the respective links as specified above.
+3. Log in to Kaggle and import your notebook.
+Make sure that the internet and accelerator GPU 2 X T4 is set for your notebook
-2. Upload those models as datasets into the respective directories in kaggle input.
+4. Upload those models as datasets into the respective directories in kaggle input.
 Make sure the names of the uploads are exactly the same as in their directories specified above
-3. Run the notebook (either in interactive session or Save Version)
+5. Run the notebook (either in interactive session or Save Version)